 San Francisco Paid Sick Leave Ordinance

 Employees working in San Francisco should be aware that they may have additional benefits under San Francisco's Paid Sick Leave Ordinance.
 All employers must provide paid sick leave to full or part time employees who work in San Francisco.
 These benefits accrue for employees at the rate of 1 hour for every 30 hours of time worked, capping at either 40 or 72 hours depending on the size of the employer.
 This sick leave can be used to care for the employee's own illness or that of a family member or designated person.

 Note: State laws are constantly changing and family medical leave laws can be difficult and often complex.
 It is a good idea to contact a California employment attorney as well as conduct your own legal research to verify the state law(s) that may apply to your situation.

 California Paid Family Medical Leave Law: Related Resources

 Labor laws are a complicated set of rules and regulations which aren't always user-friendly.
 If you have an FMLA or other employment law-related question, why not ask an expert?
-Learn more about the laws and how they may apply to your legal situation with a free claim review from a California employment law attorney today.
+Learn more about the laws and how they may apply to your legal situation by speaking with a local employment law attorney today.

 Contact a qualified employment attorney to make sure your rights are protected.